Sweet New Bakery Opening In Lufkin, Texas - NewsBreak

 PANOLA COUNTY, Texas (KETK) – Two people were arrested and officials are still looking for another person after a chase that spanned across two East Texas counties.
 The Panola County Sheriff’s Office said they received a call around 7:59 a.m. on Thursday about a pursuit that had began in Nacogdoches County and was moving into […]

-LIVINGSTON, Texas (KETK) — The Livingston Police Department is investigating a train-pedestrian accident Thursday evening, the department announced.
-All downtown Livingston railroad crossings are blocked as of this writing.
-Residents are encouraged to make arrangements for a different route around the Highway 59 bypass.
-LPD said they are waiting for railroad officials to complete their […]
+LIVINGSTON, Texas — According to Livingston Police Department Facebook, one person was struck by a train.
+All downtown crossing is blocked off and LPD ask to make arrangements for an alternative route around the Highway 59 bypass.
+LPD along with railroad officials are currently investigating the accident.
+CBS19 will...

 KTRE